Virat-Tiwari/Revenue_Insights_In_Hospitality_Domain/README.md

 - Fixed the issue highlighted by the customer in low-rated hotels to Increase occupancy rate.
 - Dynamic pricing strategy
 - Offering coupons and cashback incentives directly to customers who book rooms through the hotel’s website or offline at checkout THUS INCREASE realization.

+# Tools Use :

+- power BI
+- MS Excel
+- DAX

+# Thank You So MUch !!